helidon-io/helidon/docs/mp/security/providers.md

 does not provide nonce-based replay detection within the accepted time window.
 The `(request-target)` field uses the lower-case HTTP method followed by a space, the request path, and the raw query string from the security environment, when present.
 Query parameter order and encoding are significant.
+This draft-defined lowercasing does not bind the original method case: methods which differ only by case produce the same `(request-target)` method text.
+WebServer case-sensitive method parsing does not change this signature format.

 Use `sign-headers` to require additional signed fields such as `digest`, `content-length`, or `content-type` for selected methods.